Facebook Twitter

 Forces that Move Stock Prices

-Posted on May 17, 2021 by Donald Travers
+Posted on December 17, 2021 by Donald Travers

 One of the largest forces that affect stock prices are inflation, interest rates, bonds, commodities and currencies.
 Sometimes the stock market suddenly reverses itself followed by printed explanations phrased to suggest that the author's keen observation allowed him to predict the market turn.
 Such circumstances leave investors somewhat awed and amazed at the infinite amount of continuing factual input and infallible interpretation required to avoid going against the industry.
 While there are continuing sources of input that one needs to be able to invest successfully in the stock exchange, they are finite.
 If you contact me at my website, I'll be happy to share some with you.
 What's more important though is to have a strong model for distributing any new information that appears.
 The model should take into consideration human nature, in addition to, major market forces.
 The following is a private working cyclical model that's neither perfect nor comprehensive.
 It's only a lens through which industry rotation, business behavior and changing market sentiment can be looked at.